 This section describes the approach for determining the communication support requirements for the Fleet Command Ship (FCS).
-The communication requirements identified in Part I were examined for all operational situations, also outlined in Part I. A stressed communications scenario encompassing a five-day period was evaluated for a Battle Force environment.
+The communication requirements identified in Pan I were examined for all operational situations, also outlined in Part I. A stressed communications scenario was evaluated for a Battle Force environment.
 The communication circuits required to support the operational communication services for this stressed scenario were examined along with additional circuits required for other FCS operating situations:

 - Battle Force environment

 - Independent OPS

 - Impart periods

 - Search and Rescue/Distress OPS

 - Strategic OPS

-- NATO OPS
+- NATOOPS

-FCS ECS hardware requirements were identified and hardware translated into space, power and weight allocations.
+FCS ECS hardware requirements were identified and hardware tranafated into apace, power and weight allocations.

-71080 Fleet Command Ship Exterior Communications Requirements Study • Part 3 of 3 Vulnerability, Assessment Systems Exploration, Inc., 12/17/85, C
+71080 Fleet Command Ship Exterior Communications Requirements Study - Part 3 of 3 Vulnerability, Assessment Systems Exploration, Inc., 12/17/85, C